Farmers Market

 Because of its frequency and huge selection, you can often spy the region’s top chefs filling their baskets for their specials.
 Think of it like a preview menu for your dinner!

-On Tuesday evenings, you’ll be able take your munch-ables to the host of wine tasting rooms that are located right off the square.
+On Tuesdays, you’ll be able take your munch-ables to the host of wine tasting rooms that are located right off the square.
 On Saturdays, a great place to begin and end your perusing is at one of the coffee houses.

 Whether you’re just looking or gathering goods for your vacation dinners, the downtown Farmer’s Market is a great opportunity to immerse yourself in Paso Roble’s rich local farming culture.